-2.1 Annual meeting

-- 2.1.1 The Authority must hold an annual meeting each June. - 2.1.2 The purpose of, and order of business for, this meeting, is to: - (a) appoint a Chair for the period up to the next annual meeting - (b) appoint a Deputy Chair, or Deputy Chairs, for the same period - (c) appoint the Authority's standing committees and panels and their membership - (d) appoint the Chairs and Deputy Chairs for these committees and panels (with the exception of the Standards Committee, which will appoint its own Chair and Deputy Chair) - (e) appoint other member appointments and the Authority's representatives on other bodies - Notes: a decision to amend the membership of committees can only be made by a decision of the Authority or through the urgency procedure.
-Where a committee further delegates its powers to a sub-committee or panel, that body shall be re-appointed by the committee at its first meeting following the Authority's Annual Meeting.

-2.2 Ordinary meetings of the full Authority

-- 2.2.1 The Authority may in every year hold, in addition to the annual meeting, such other meetings as it may determine.
-All meetings of the Authority shall be called by or through the Chief Executive and Clerk. - 2.3 Extraordinary meetings of the full Authority - 2.3.1 An extraordinary meeting of the Authority may be called at any time by the Chair of the Authority. - 2.3.2 Any three members of the Authority may requisition such a meeting, in writing and signed by those members. - 2.3.3 If, on receipt of that requisition, the Chair refuses to call an extraordinary meeting, or does not call one within seven days after the requisition has been presented to him or her, then those members may call an extraordinary meeting themselves.
-(See also Standing Order
+- 2.1 Annual meeting - 2.1.1 The Authority must hold an annual meeting each June. - 2.1.2 The purpose of, and order of business for, this meeting, is to: - (a) appoint a Chair for the period up to the next annual meeting - (b) appoint a Deputy Chair, or Deputy Chairs, for the same period - (c) appoint the Authority's standing committees and panels and their membership - (d) appoint the Chairs and Deputy Chairs for these committees and panels - (e) appoint, as far as possible, the Authority's representatives on other bodies - Notes: a decision to amend the membership of committees can only be made by a decision of the Authority or through the urgency procedure.
+Where a committee further delegates its powers to a sub-committee or panel, that body shall be re-appointed by the committee at its first meeting following the Authority's Annual Meeting. - 2.2 Ordinary meetings of the full Authority - 2.2.1 The Authority may in every year hold, in addition to the annual meeting, such other meetings as it may determine.
+All meetings of the Authority shall be called by or through the Clerk. - 2.3 Extraordinary meetings of the full Authority - 2.3.1 An extraordinary meeting of the Authority may be called at any time by the Chair of the Authority. - 2.3.2 Any three members of the Authority may requisition such a meeting, in writing and signed by those members. - 2.3.3 If, on receipt of that requisition, the Chair refuses to call an extraordinary meeting, or does not call one within seven days after the requisition has been presented to him or her, then those members may call an extraordinary meeting themselves.
+(See also Standing Order 4.1.1 in relation to the notice for this meeting.) - 2.3.4 The order of business for extraordinary meeting shall be: - (a) to deal with any business required by law; and - (b) to deal with the business for which the meeting has been called.
+No other business can be dealt with.